Home » Recipes » Main Dish Recipes » Baked Meatballs and Spaghetti

 • Bake for 15 minutes.
 Turn the meatballs over and bake for an additional 15 minutes.

-• While the meatballs are cooking, put the pasta on to cook and prepare the Tomato-Basil Sauce.
+• While the meatballs are cooking, prepare the spaghetti according to its package instructions and make the Tomato-Basil Sauce.

 • Remove the meatballs from the oven and place them in the Tomato-Basil Sauce.